d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > Login example commands:

 > To login remotely, supply the URL, username, and password for the server.
-Here the selector tag has been included so that the **HpBios** type is selected once the user is logged in.
-You can prove that the **HpBios** type has indeed been selected when we enter the select command.
+Here the selector tag has been included so that the **Bios** type is selected once the user is logged in.
+You can prove that the **Bios** type has indeed been selected when we enter the select command.

 > ![Login Example 1](images/examples/login_ex1.png "Login example 1")

-> Here the path was set to **/rest/v1/systems/1/bios** instead of the default **/rest/v1/**.
-To check that the path has indeed been set to a different place, the types command was entered and returned the types in the specified path, instead of in the default **/rest/v1/**.
-You can log in again with the default **/rest/v1/** to show the change.
+> Here the path was set to **/redfish/v1/systems/1/bios/** instead of the default **/redfish/v1/**.
+To check that the path has indeed been set to a different place, the types command was entered and returned the types in the specified path, instead of in the default **/redfish/v1/**.
+You can log in again with the default **/redfish/v1/** to show the change.

 > ![Login Example 2-1](images/examples/login_ex2-1.png "Login example 2-1")